Earl of Portarlington

 He never married and was succeeded by his nephew, the third Earl.
 He was the son of Captain the Hon.
 Henry Dawson, second son of the first Earl, who had assumed by Sign Manual the additional surname of Damer on inheriting the large Milton Abbey estate in Dorset from his aunt Lady Caroline Damer.
-Lord Portarlington sat in the House of Lords as an Irish Representative Peer from 1855 to 1889.
+Lord Portarlington sat in the House of Lords as an Irish representative peer from 1855 to 1889.

 On his death the titles passed to his cousin, the fourth Earl.
 He was the son of Colonel the Hon.
 George Dawson-Damer, third son of the first Earl.
 Lord Portarlington represented Portarlington in the House of Commons as a Conservative.
 He was succeeded by his son, the fifth Earl.
 He was an Irish Representative Peer from 1896 to 1900.
-As of 2024 the titles are held by his great-grandson, the seventh Earl, who succeeded his grandfather in 1959.
-He is the son of George Lionel Seymour Dawson-Damer, Viscount Carlow, proprietor of the Corvinus Press, who was killed in action in 1944.
+As of 2024 the titles are held by his great-great-grandson, the eighth Earl, who succeeded his father in 2024.
+He is the great grandson of George Lionel Seymour Dawson-Damer, Viscount Carlow, proprietor of the Corvinus Press, who was killed in action in 1944.

 The family seat is Gledswood House, near Melrose, Roxburghshire.
 The former family seat was Emo Court, near Emo, County Laois.